-Newly arrived expats in China have a lot of questions and concerns about health care and medical insurance — and well they should.
+Newly arrived expats in China have a lot of questions and concerns about health care and medical insurance — and so they should.
 One of the big differences between China health care and the US system has to do with the notion of inpatient care and outpatient care.
-You’ll find that in China, out-patient care can be a lot cheaper than it is in the US — but choices abound and quality varies widely.
+You’ll find that in China, out-patient care can be a lot cheaper than it is in the US — but choices are abound and quality varies widely.

 Example: John takes a spill at school and fractures his wrist.
 That same day, his dad Bob has trouble with stomach ulcers.
 They go to the hospital together.
-Johnny is treated on an OUTPATIENT basis.
+Johnny is treated on an ‘inpatient’ basis.
 He’s x-rayed, wrapped in plaster and released that night.
 Bob sees his doctor to get tests and a diagnosis.
 The doctor’s visit, diagnostic tests and prescription are all ‘outpatient’ procedures.
 A month later, Bob is admitted to the hospital for a surgical procedure and will have to spend 2 nights there under observation.
 The hospital stay, surgery and associated expenses are all considered ‘inpatient’ procedures.

 1. Hospitals in China have gotten better – and more expensive.
 We used to be quite skeptical about international healthcare policies that covered outpatient care because it was so cheap — and of questionable effectiveness – in China.
 Nowadays the major cities in China offer international-style clinics for outpatient care that rivals (or surpasses) US HMOs.
 Unfortunately, the advances in care have been accompanied by advances in pricing.